-ITALIAN (Beginners Class - Semester 1 and Semester 2)
+75. Subject Name: Italian (Beginners Class - Semester 1 & 2)

-This course is especially for students who have not studied Italian during Years 7 and 8.
-Students in the Beginners' Class will start at the basics and learn everyday spoken and written Italian language to exchange information, communicate their opinions and for enjoyment.
-The course focusses on developing students' skills in Italian language so that they may continue to study Italian at VCE should they wish.
-Students in this class will study the same topics as students in the Year 9 Italian Pathway 2 Continuing class, however the language is simplified, more emphasis is placed on developing the written and spoken Italian language and assessment tasks will be differentiated.
-The course incorporates excursions to relevant local and Melbourne venues and presentations by quest speakers which will enhance students' learning and accentuate the value of Italian language in our contemporary world.
+Description of the Learning: This course is especially for students who have not studied Italian during Years 7 and 8.
+Students in the Beginners' Class will start with the basics and learn everyday spoken and written Italian language to exchange information, communicate their opinions and for enjoyment.
+The course focusses on developing students' skills in Italian language so they may continue to study Italian at VCE should they wish.
+Students in this class will study the same topics as students in the Year 9 Italian Pathway 2 Continuing class, however the language is simplified with more emphasis placed on developing the written and spoken Italian language and assessment tasks will be differentiated.
+The course incorporates excursions to relevant local and Melbourne venues and presentations by guest speakers, which will enhance students' learning and accentuate the value of Italian language in our contemporary world.
 Give yourself an advantage: study Italian & become bilingual!